 Peggi Armstrong Public Archaeology Award

 Individuals, groups and organizations are all eligible for the Peggi Armstrong Public Archaeology Award.
 This award recognizes excellence in the promotion of public interest in the study of archaeology through the use of displays, workshops, training, site tours and/or the development of educational programs and materials.
 Past winners have also been recognized for fostering awareness of cultural resources and heritage preservation, and efforts to advance the ethical practice of archaeology.
+Applications to the Peggi Armstrong Award are made to OAS Ottawa Chapter (details linked here).

 - 2015 Dirk Verhulst